isb-cgc/readthedocs/docs/source/sections/data/CBTN_about.rst

 About the Children's Brain Tumor Network Data Set
 ---------------------------------------------------------------------

-CBTN has the a Pediatric Branin Cancer Pilot Study available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
+CBTN has the Pediatric Brain Cancer Pilot Study available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured this data through the PDC API.

 Accessing the CBTN Data in Google BigQuery
 ------------------------------------------------